dl1rich/dl1rich/README.md

 - 👋 Hi, I’m @dl1rich
 - 👀 I’m interested in coding, hacking, security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... c++
 - 💞️ I’m looking to collaborate on ...
+Malware development
 - 📫 How to reach me ...
+Work: richard@defencelogic.io

 <!---
 dl1rich/dl1rich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.